 Admins can monitor all login attempts for their org and enabled portals or communities.
-The login history page displays the most recent 20,000 attempts.
+The Login History page shows up to 20,000 records of user logins for the past six months.
 To see more records, download the information to a CSV or GZIP file.